Are you looking to partner with a PPC agency for your law firm’s needs? In this article, we go over the questions you need to ask before deciding.

 - How do you get charged for your Ad spend?

 Once again, transparency is critical.
 You need full disclosure at this part.
 Otherwise, you might suspect markups on your ad spend.
-A reliable way to control this is by getting direct reporting from your accounts, such as Google, Facebook, or other platforms, and social media, showing your activity and your ad spend.
+A reliable way to control this is by getting direct reporting from your accounts, such as Google, Facebook, and other platforms, showing your activity and your ad spend.
 If you get these reports and get debited directly, you can rest assured that there are no hidden costs.

 - Can they track and prevent fraudulent clicks?

 Fraudulent activity, no matter how unethical and unfortunate it is, can originate from multiple sources.
 Click bots, click farms, and competitors can create fraudulent activity and worthless clicks that harm your law firm’s digital ROI.
 The agency you select to work with needs to monitor activity by IP tracking, ensuring that you are not getting spam activity or clicking from competitors that aim to deplete your budget.

 Tip: Ask the right questions.
 Request an example of how they handled such a situation and get information about the tools and systems they have to dispute fraudulent activity.

 - Do they have experience with legal marketing?